gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/programming-lessons.md

 They are composable and you get things done very fast

+### Keyboard, Mouse proficiency

+learn fast touch typing.
+Muscle Memory ensures you can focus on the problem instead of wasting brain power for typing correctly etc.

 ## Reduce complexity at any cost -> drive for simplicity always

 The purpose of software engineering is to control complexity, not to create